 Note: This article was written for those using Google Analytics Standard accounts.
 For those using Analytics 360 check out our guide: Sampling in Analytics360?
 Explained and Solved with Analytics Canvas.

-We don’t want to see anyone in this situation when it’s totally avoidable, so in this guide we’re going to explore data sampling in Google Analytics, identify when it happens, why it matters, and talk about the best solution to eliminate sampling for truly accurate data that you can trust in making your business decisions.
+In this post, we’re going to explore data sampling in Google Analytics, identify when it happens, why it matters, and talk about the best solution to eliminate sampling for truly accurate data that you can trust in making your business decisions.

 What is data sampling?